HwWobbe/WipHww/README.md

 # WipHww

+* assess the extent to which WayH will fit into MaarfaPad
 * evaluating the new curbsideReports (including a lot of set-up work).
 Consider when to link to the version with ElS.
 * consider https://github.com/actions (especially for Azure, even if there are fees)
 * defining effective dragNdrop practices